-In 2021-2022, 30 vehicles were reported more than once, and four of these were reported three times.
-Of the vehicles reported more than once, 14 vehicle owners responded to the advisory letters sent.
+In 2022-2023, 32 vehicles were reported more than once within a 12-month period.
+Of these, eight were reported three times, and three reported four times.

+Of the vehicles reported more than once, seven vehicle owners responded to the advisory letters sent.
+All but one advised they had either divested themselves of their vehicle or had undertaken repairs/servicing.